Whole30 Ginger Cashew Chili Chicken

 Want to know what's hard for me?
 Cooking from other peoples' recipes.
 I'm constantly brainstorming and thinking of delicious new things I can create for our blog, that I seem to steer away from using others recipes.
 This week, I was looking through some cookbooks and blogs, looking for inspiration and decided I was going to try making someone else's recipe as a way to learn new techniques or gather inspiration for creating my own.

-I had a copy of Classic Indian Cooking by Juli Sahni on my living room table and I was flipping though it when her Ground Meat and Cashew Nut Sauce with Chickpeas caught my eye.
-I was inspired by her method of cooking using nut butter, and set off to recreate this recipe, but ended up with something totally different, and much more Asian inspired.
+I had a copy of Classic Indian Cooking by Juli Sahni on my living room table and I was flipping through it when her Ground Meat and Cashew Nut Sauce with Chickpeas caught my eye.
+I was inspired by her method of cooking using nut butter and set off to create this recipe.

 Here's how to make it